dbargatz/system/README.md

 A hobby multikernel inspired by Barrelfish<sup>[1](#barrelfish)</sup> and seL4<sup>[2](#seL4)</sup>.
 It only supports x86_64 QEMU at the moment.

+## Project Layout

+This project is being refactored to conform to the [Pitchfork Layout](https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/develop/data/spec.bs):

++ `build/`: not checked into the repository, but generated at build-time.
+            Contains intermediate artifacts and final binaries, as well as the ISO file to launch QEMU with.
++ `docs/`: contains datasheets, technical documentation, and generated Doxygen documentation.
++ `src/`: follows the "merged header placement" and "merged test placement" paradigms, meaning all header, source, and unit test files are located in this directory.
+There is no separate `include/` directory for public API headers; these are contained within the `src/` directory as well.
+The directory structure within `src/` aligns perfectly with the namespaces of the code they contain.
++ `tests/`: contains the `run.sh` test script for running QEMU.
++ `tools/`: contains the build/test environment configure script, Dockerfile, and Doxygen configuration file.

+If you find something that doesn't conform yet, please point it out!
+It may have slipped notice.

 ## Documentation

 Doxygen-generated documentation is located at <https://dbargatz.me/system>.

 ## Environment

-The `./configure` script will set up a complete build environment.
+The `tools/configure` script will set up a complete build environment.
 It assumes the following:

 + Debian-based Linux

-The `./configure` script will install or upgrade the following (along with any necessary dependencies) via apt-get:
+The `tools/configure` script will install or upgrade the following (along with any necessary dependencies) via apt-get:

 + clang++ 7.0.1 or newer
 + Doxygen 1.8.13 or newer